Create an Airwallex account today

 Wise Business Accounts may incur fees for certain transactions, such as sending money or withdrawing cash over specific limits.
 These fees vary by currency and can accumulate, especially for businesses that often engage in high-volume transactions or need to withdraw large amounts of cash regularly.

 While Wise lets you hold 40+ currencies, there are limitations in receiving money.
-For instance, receiving USD wire and SWIFT payments incurs a fixed fee of 6.11 USD per payment, and receiving CAD SWIFT payments costs 10 CAD.
-Additionally, while capable of receiving SWIFT payments in 20 currencies, Wise may not be able to control fees imposed by correspondent banks.
+For example, receiving USD wire and Swift payments incurs a fixed fee of US$6.11 per payment, and receiving CAD Swift payments costs C$10.
+And while capable of receiving Swift payments in 20 currencies, Wise may not be able to control fees imposed by correspondent banks.

 Benefits